thin-edge/thin-edge.io/docs/src/references/agent/device-profile.md

 # Device profile

-A device profile defines any desired combination of a firmware, software and associated configurations to be installed on a device.
+A device profile defines any desired combination of firmware, software and associated configurations to be installed on a device.
 Device profiles are used to get a fleet of devices into a consistent and homogeneous state by having the same set of firmware, software and configurations installed on all of them.